scriptbuzz/aws-iot-esp32-arduino/README.md

 **Prerequisites**
 * AWS Account
 * Create an AWS IoT Thing
 * Install the Arduino IDE and USB-serial driver for your computer and esp32.
-Consult the esp32 vendor to determmine which driver.
+Consult the esp32 vendor docs to determmine which driver is needed.
 * Attach sensors and/or actuators to your esp32.
 I am using the ESP32's built in hall effect sensor.
 I am also using the ESP32's built-in programable LED to send commands from the cloud via MQTT to the ESP32 to turn the LED on/off.
 You can use your own sensors and control devices and attach them to the ESP32.
 * Plug your ESP32 microcontroller development board to your workstation.
 I am using the Adafruit HUZZAH32 but you can use other models so long as you find a compatible board setting in the Arduino IDE Board Manager.